Sångshyttan Micro Calendar2024-06-01T15:55:58+00:00

 Inspired by Japanese tradition and Alexa Firmenich on her blog Lifeworlds, we now create a micro season calendar.
 We follow life on the farm as it unfolds over the course of a year.
 It describes different events and important relationships that we have with the more than human world on the farm.
 Instead of dividing each day into one of four seasons, the Japanese calendar is divided into 72 different sections.
 Each of these sections lies within one of 24 divisions, all of which have been given descriptively beautiful names.
 The 72 sections (or kō) only last for about five days each, but still perfectly describe what happens as life blossoms and ebbs.

-26 – 30 March / Hazel blossom time
+26 – 30 September / Frostbites

 Subscribe to our newsletter